Aluminium oxide: Paint

 Aluminium oxide flakes are used in paint for reflective decorative effects, such as in the automotive or cosmetic industries.

+Biomedical applications

+Aluminium oxide is a representative of bioinert ceramics.
+Due to its excellent biocompatibility, high strength, and wear resistance, alumina ceramics are used in medical applications to manufacture artificial bones and joints.
+In this case, aluminium oxide is used to coat the surfaces of medical implants to give biocompatibility and corrosion resistance.
+It is also used for manufacturing dental implants, joint replacements, and other medical devices.

 Composite fiber

 Aluminium oxide has been used in a few experimental and commercial fiber materials for high-performance applications (e.g., Fiber FP, Nextel 610, Nextel 720).
 Alumina nanofibers in particular have become a research field of interest.

 Armor

 Some body armors utilize alumina ceramic plates, usually in combination with aramid or UHMWPE backing to achieve effectiveness against most rifle threats.
 Alumina ceramic armor is readily available to most civilians in jurisdictions where it is legal, but is not considered military grade.
-It is also used to produce bullet-proof alumina glass capable to withstand impact of .50 BMG calibre rounds.

 Abrasion protection

-Aluminium oxide can be grown as a coating on aluminium by anodizing or by plasma electrolytic oxidation (see the "Properties" above).
+An aluminium oxide layer can be grown as a protective coating on aluminium by anodizing or by plasma electrolytic oxidation (see the "Properties" above).
 Both the hardness and abrasion-resistant characteristics of the coating originate from the high strength of aluminium oxide, yet the porous coating layer produced with conventional direct current anodizing procedures is within a 60–70 Rockwell hardness C range which is comparable only to hardened carbon steel alloys, but considerably inferior to the hardness of natural and synthetic corundum.
 Instead, with plasma electrolytic oxidation, the coating is porous only on the surface oxide layer while the lower oxide layers are much more compact than with standard DC anodizing procedures and present a higher crystallinity due to the oxide layers being remelted and densified to obtain α-Al2O3 clusters with much higher coating hardness values circa 2000 Vickers hardness.

 Alumina is used to manufacture tiles which are attached inside pulverized fuel lines and flue gas ducting on coal fired power stations to protect high wear areas.
 They are not suitable for areas with high impact forces as these tiles are brittle and susceptible to breakage.